shogidude/clojure-kit-with-redis-mysql-react/README.md

 # Clojure Kit Framework with Redis, MySQL, ReactJS and RESTful APIs

-The developers over at [Kit](https://kit-clj.github.io/) have donea great job setting up a Clojure-specific, opinionated web application framework.
+The developers over at [Kit](https://kit-clj.github.io/) have done a great job setting up a Clojure-specific, opinionated web application framework.
 Absolutely, my favorite web server framework.

 Having said that, currently there are some missing examples and documentation for Redis, MySQL and ReactJS setups.
 I really don't have the time to invest in making modules or profiles for the project.
 However, I do have time to present a fully working version of Kit under the MIT license with the Redis, MySQL, RESTful APIs, nREPL and React fully integrated.